Home 9 Service 9 Basics 9 CAN FD

 FD Extended Frame Format

-The most significant differences in the frame structure of a CAN classic data frame are shown in fig. 1.
+The most significant differences in the frame structure of a classical CAN data frame are shown in fig. 1.

 CAN FD Base Frame Format